ITSAIDI/STAY_DEV/README.md

 2. Add the generated key as envirement variable.
 3. Go to the `main.ipynb` in *filtering/videos* folder, there are three levels of filtreing  each one generates a *json* file with result of the applied filters.
 The *Refinements step* is necessary to prepare data for filtering.
 ## Channels
+Filtering process for channels is in a `main.ipynb` at *filtering/channels* folder.